 Why kids need downtime; children need to be left to ‘be’

-As parents we need to sweep away the idea that children aren’t doing anything if they are not in structured activity being told what to do, or playing for the sake of learning with toys developed for that purpose.
-By being or hanging around, they are playing and by playing they are learning moment by moment, not in a forced way but in a way that retains the joy of each discovery.
+As parents, we need to sweep away the idea that children aren’t doing anything if they are not in structured activity, being told what to.
+We tend to consider it better when we see children playing for the sake of learning with toys developed for that purpose.
+But by being or hanging around, they are playing and by playing they are learning moment by moment, not in a forced way but in a way that retains the joy of each discovery.

 In our society, parents are given the impression that kids should be constantly busy, constantly ‘improving themselves.’
 We don’t however judge ourselves by the same standards.
 After all, surely what’s good for us must be good for the kids, right?
 That means as soon as the kids are in bed, out must come the self improvement books, so we parents can while away all those excess moments of relaxation by getting on with being a better cook, learning to sew, mastering computer code, or whatever.
 Never a second wasted.